irfanbozkurt/gnark-phase2-mpc-wrapper/README.md

 **Note** Values between `<>` are arguments replaced by actual values during the setup

-1. Coordinator run the command `semaphore-mtb-setup p1n <p> <output.ph1>`.
+1. Coordinator run the command `semaphore-mtb p1n <p> <output.ph1>`.

 ### Contribution

 This is a sequential process that will be repeated for each contributor.

 1. The coordinator sends the latest `*.ph1` file to the current contributor
-2. The contributor runs the command `semaphore-mtb-setup p1c <input.ph1> <output.ph1>`.
+2. The contributor runs the command `semaphore-mtb p1c <input.ph1> <output.ph1>`.
 3. Upon successful contribution, the program will output **contribution hash** which must be attested to
 4. The contributor sends the output file back to the coordinator
-5. The coordinator verifies the file by running `semaphore-mtb-setup p1v <output.ph1>`.
+5. The coordinator verifies the file by running `semaphore-mtb p1v <output.ph1>`.
 6. Upon successful verification, the coordinator asks the contributor to attest to their contribution.

-**Security Note** It is important for the coordinator to keep track of the contribution hashes output by `semaphore-mtb-setup p1v` to determine whether the user has maliciously replaced previous contributions or re-initiated one on its own
+**Security Note** It is important for the coordinator to keep track of the contribution hashes output by `semaphore-mtb p1v` to determine whether the user has maliciously replaced previous contributions or re-initiated one on its own

 ## Acknowledgements